HRChiam/purchase-prediction-streamlit/README.md

-# 🛍️ Smart Purchase Category Recommender
+# 🏭️ Purchase Category Recommender

-An AI-powered shopping assistant that recommends product categories to users based on their shopping behavior.
+An AI-powered shopping assistant that recommends product categories based on users' shopping behavior.
 Built using **PyTorch**, **SBERT**, and **Streamlit**.

 ---

 ## 📦 Features

-- ✅ Select a real customer from the dataset
+* Select a real customer from the dataset
-- ✅ View summarized shopping behavior
+* View summarized shopping behavior
-- ✅ Get top-N personalized category recommendations
+* Get top-N personalized category recommendations
-- ✅ Fast inference with SBERT embeddings
+* Fast inference with SBERT embeddings
-- ✅ Easy-to-use Streamlit interface
+* Simple and interactive Streamlit interface

 ---

 ## 📊 Project Overview

 This project simulates a personalized e-commerce assistant that recommends product categories based on user purchasing behavior.
-It leverages:
+It uses:

-- **Contrastive learning** to train on user-category similarity
+* **Contrastive learning** to learn similarities between users and product categories
-- **SBERT embeddings** to encode user profiles and product categories
+* **SBERT embeddings** to encode user and product profiles into vector space
-- **Streamlit** for interactive visualization and inference
+* **Streamlit** for interactive app deployment

 ---